vgoshat30/DeQuChEst_MIMO/README.md

 ### Inspect Results

-Each time a test is finished, you will see its summary in the consule which will resemble this:
+Each time a test is finished, you will see its summary in the console which will resemble this:

 ```
 ====================================================================